John Struthers (anatomist): Retirement

 On retiring from the University of Aberdeen, Struthers returned to Edinburgh.
 He lived at 15 George Square.

 He was buried in the north-east section of the central roundel of Warriston Cemetery, Edinburgh, in 1899; his wife Christina joined him there in 1907.
 The grave faces over a path to that of his brother, James Struthers.

 All three of their sons, Alexander, James and John also worked in the medical profession; John William Struthers followed his uncle James by working at Leith Hospital, and followed his father by working at Edinburgh Royal Infirmary and by becoming president of the Royal College of Surgeons.

 Awards and distinctions

-Struthers was awarded an honorary Doctor of Laws degree by the University of Glasgow in 1885 for his work in medical education.
+In 1852 Struthers was elected a member of the Harveian Society of Edinburgh and served as president in 1894.
+He was awarded an honorary Doctor of Laws degree by the University of Glasgow in 1885 for his work in medical education.
 In 1892 he was given honorary membership of the Royal Medical Society; he also became president of the Royal Physical Society of Edinburgh.
 He was appointed to the General Medical Council in 1883 and remained a member until 1891.
 He was elected a fellow of the Royal Society of Edinburgh in 1894.
 In 1895 he was made president of the Royal College of Surgeons of Edinburgh; he held the position for two years.
 In 1898, he was knighted (as Sir John Struthers) by Queen Victoria for his service to medicine.

 Glasgow University's Struthers Medal is named in his honour.